massi-17/cocktailsmaker-app/README.md

 2. Navigate to the project directory: `cd cocktailsmaker-app`
 3. Open the `index.html` file in your preferred web browser.

-## Usage

-- Set the timer for your game.
-- Click on a square to reveal its content.
-- If the square contains a mine, the game ends.
-- Complete the game by uncovering all non-mine squares and correctly flagging the mine locations.

 ## Contributing

 Contributions are welcome!
 If you want to contribute to this Cocktails Maker app, please follow these steps: